jvandemo/deqorator/README.md

 Deqorator
 =========

-A queued decorator for Node.js to easily decorate objects using middleware.
+A very lightweight queued decorator for Node.js to easily decorate objects using middleware.

 ## What is deqorator used for?